SquareGPS/navixy-api/docs/backend-api/resources/tracking/tracker/index.md

 ### list

-Gets user’s trackers with optional filtering by labels.
+Return user’s trackers with optional filtering by labels.

 ### parameters